 - 1. Location of PCR's on apparatus. - 2.
-With the aid of a blank PCR explain how to fill it out. - 3.
-Explain where each copy goes, white to paramedics, yellow to EHS, pink to department.
+With the aid of a blank PCR explain how to fill it out.

 COMMUNICATIONS

 The junior fire fighter shall describe the storage, location, and operation of the communications equipment to the following standard.